 Safe Routes to School: Roxhill Elementary

 The Seattle Department of Transportation (SDOT) Safe Routes to Schools project for Roxhill Elementary began construction in January 2014.
 This project includes building a new concrete sidewalk and planting strip on the west side of 30th Ave SW between SW Roxbury Street and SW 97th Street.
-The project will also install new trees, ground cover and additional street lighting and is expected to be complete in March.
+The project will also install new trees, ground cover and additional street lighting.

 Safe Routes to School is a national program that makes it safer and easier to walk and bike to school.
 SDOT began a Safe Routes to School program at Roxhill Elementary in 2010.
 At that time, the school community identified pedestrian improvements between Roxhill and the Arbor Heights neighborhood as one of their top priorities for improving the walking routes to school.
 Currently, 30th Avenue SW does not have a sidewalk and families have to share the street with car traffic.